MicrosoftDocs/defender-docs/articles/defender-for-cloud/migrate-file-integrity-monitoring.md

 # Migrate to file integrity monitoring with Defender for Endpoint

-In Defender for Servers Plan 2 in Microsoft Defender for Cloud, the file integrity monitoring feature helps keeps enterprise assets and resources secure by scanning and analyzing files, and comparing their current state with previous scans.

-File integrity monitoring uses the Microsoft Defender for Endpoint agent to collect data from machines, in accordance with collection rules.
-[Defender for Endpoint is integrated by default](integration-defender-for-endpoint.md) with Defender for Cloud.
+In Defender for Servers Plan 2 in Microsoft Defender for Cloud, [file integrity monitoring](file-integrity-monitoring-overview.md), uses the Microsoft Defender for Endpoint agent to collect data from machines, in accordance with collection rules.

+The previous version of file integrity monitoring used the Log Analytics agent (also known as the Microsoft monitoring agent (MMA)) or the Azure Monitor agent (AMA) for data collection.
+This article describes how to migrate previous MMA and AMA versions to the new version.

 ## Prerequisites

-- Defender for Servers Plan 2 must be enabled.
+- Defender for Servers Plan 2 must be enabled to use file integrity monitoring.
-- Migration is relevant when file integrity monitoring is currently enabled using a legacy method.
+- Migration is relevant when file integrity monitoring is currently enabled using the MMA or AMA.
 - Machines protected by Defender for Servers Plan 2 should be running the Defender for Endpoint agent.
 If you want to check agent status on machines in your environment, [use this workbook](https://aka.ms/DfServersDashboard) to do that.

-## Migrate from FIM over MMA
+## Migrate from MMA

-Previous versions of file integrity monitoring used the Log Analytics agent (also known as the Microsoft monitoring agent (MMA)) or the Azure Monitor agent (AMA) to collect data.

-- If you aren't using a previous version of file integrity monitoring, you can [onboard directly to file integrity monitoring using the Defender for Endpoint agent](file-integrity-monitoring-enable-defender-endpoint.md).
-- If you have a previous version of file integrity monitoring, you can migration to the new version, using the in-product migration experience for seamless migration, described in the next section.
+If you have a previous version of file integrity monitoring using the MMA, you can migrate using the in-product migration experience.
+Using the in-product experience you can:

-### Use the in-product migration experience

-When you use the in-product migration tool you can:

 - Review the current environment/state before migrating.
 - Export current file integrity monitoring rules that use MMA and reside in a Log Analytics workspace.
 - Migrate to the new experience if Defender for Servers Plan 2 is enabled.

+### Before you start

 Note that:

-- The tool allows you to transfer existing monitoring rules to the new experience.
 - You can only run the migration tool once for a subscription.
 You can't run it again to migrate rules from additional or multiple workspaces in the same subscription.
-- Using the in-product migration requires Security Admin permissions on the target subscription, and Owner permissions on the target Log Analytics workspace.
+- - Using the in-product migration requires Security Admin permissions on the target subscription, and Owner permissions on the target Log Analytics workspace.
+- The tool allows you to transfer existing monitoring rules to the new experience.
 - Custom and legacy built-in rules that aren't part of the new experience can't be migrated, but you can export them to a JSON file.
 - The migration tool lists all the machines in a subscription, and not all machines that were actually onboarded to file integrity monitoring with MMA.
   - The legacy version required MMA connected to the Log Analytics workspace.
 This meant that machines that were protected by Defender for Servers Plan 2 but weren't running the MMA didn't benefit from file integrity monitoring.